 - Supply (competition) and Demand (searches) of Keywords

 - Long Tail Keywords (cheaper bids)

-- Quality Score by Search Engines (factors such as anticipated clickthrough rate, relevance of ad & customer’s experience to your landing page can all influence the quality score of 1 to 10… with 10 being the highest score.
-The higher the score, the greater chance of paying less for pay-per-click since the searcher (customer) is more likely to have a good experience)
+- Quality Score by Search Engines.
+Factors such as anticipated click-through rate, relevance of ad & customer’s experience to your site can all influence the quality score of 1 to 10… with 10 being the highest score.
+The higher the score, the greater chance of paying less for pay-per-click since the searcher (customer) is more likely to have a good experience.

 In addition, the cost of keywords having similar meanings can range differently in price.
-For example, “cheap tickets” vs “discount tickets” vs “inexpensive tickets” can all be priced differently.
+For example, “cheap tickets” vs “discount tickets” vs “inexpensive tickets” can all have different prices from one another.

-You can have all of your keywords in an ad group set to the same max PPC bid (the most you will pay for a click, but often times it will be less than that since you only need to pay just enough to beat out the competition) or you can use different bid amounts for each keyword… any way you choose, the bidding process is very flexible and easy to use.
+When bidding on keywords, you can have all of your keywords placed in an ad group which can be set to the same max PPC bid amount (the most you will pay for a click, but can be less than the max bid since all you have to do is pay just enough to beat out all the other competing bids) or you can use individual bid amounts for each keyword… any way you choose, the bidding process is very flexible and easy to use.

 PPC Ad Budget